Handyside v United Kingdom

-Handyside v United Kingdom (5493/72) was a case decided by the European Court of Human Rights in 1976.
+Handyside v United Kingdom (5493/72) was a landmark case decided by the European Court of Human Rights in 1976.
 Its conclusion contains the famous phrase that:

 Freedom of expression ... is applicable not only to 'information' or 'ideas' that are favourably received or regarded as inoffensive or as a matter of indifference, but also to those that offend, shock or disturb the State or any sector of the population.